Children’s Sunday Large Group Leader

 How we do it:

-The Program Lead sets the tone and brings the fun, providing a safe space with welcoming energy that will engage kids.
+The Large Group Leader sets the tone and brings the fun, providing a safe space with welcoming energy that will engage kids.

-The Lead is the authority in the space—should boundaries need to be repeated or reinforced.
+The Leader is the authority in the space—should boundaries need to be repeated or reinforced.

 All on our team come prepared.
-The Program Lead reads the supporting verses ahead of time and prays over how to apply them in the program.
+The Large Group Leader reads the supporting verses ahead of time and prays over how to apply them in the program.

 As a team, we engage with the materials ourselves, so we can help make for a personal experience with the kids.
-A successful Program Lead does more than just read off the script when sharing the lesson.
+A successful Large Group Leader does more than just read off the script when sharing the lesson.

 We encourage engagement from the kids by encouraging interaction.